Muhammad Herindra

 Muhammad Herindra (born 30 November 1964) is a retired Indonesian general and the current Chief of the State Intelligence Agency, a position he has held since October 2024.
-He previously served as the Deputy Minister of Defence from December 2020 to October 2024 under President Joko Widodo and Minister Prabowo Subianto.
-Herindra previously served various roles in the military, such as the Chief of General Staff of the Armed Forces, Inspector General of the Armed Forces, and Commanding General of Kopassus, Indonesia's elite special forces unit.
+He previously served as the Deputy Minister of Defense from 23 December 2020 to 20 October 2024 on Widodo's Cabinet.
+Herindra previously served various roles in the military, such as the Chief of General Staff of the Armed Forces, Inspector General of the Armed Forces, and Commandant General of Kopassus, Indonesia's elite special forces unit.

 Early life

-Herindra was born on 30 November, 1964, in Magelang, Central Java.
+Herindra was born on 30 November 1964, in Magelang, Central Java.
 Herindra's father, Hudaya, was a retired lieutenant colonel, who worked in a fertilizer company.

 Herindra spent most of his childhood in Magelang.
 He completed his secondary education at the 1st Magelang Junior High School in 1980.
 He then moved to Jakarta, where he completed his high school education at the 8th Jakarta Senior High School in 1983.
 Herindra currently chairs the school's alumni association.